 - Example – worn during surgery to prevent coughing, sneezing, etc on the vulnerable patient

 - Contrary to belief, masks are NOT designed to protect the wearer

 - The vast majority of masks do not have a safety rating assigned to them (e.g. NIOSH or EN)

 - Respirators are tight fitting masks, designed to create a facial seal

-- Designed for two way protection, by filtering the air breathed in
+- Non-valved respirators provide good two way protection, by filtering both inflow and outflow of air

-- These DO protect the wearer (when worn properly), up to the safety rating of the mask
+- These are designed protect the wearer (when worn properly), up to the safety rating of the mask

 - Available as disposable, half face or full face

-The US Center for Disease Control (CDC) cites the N95 respirator standard as part of the advised protective equipment in their 2019-nCoV FAQ and their SARS guidance (SARS being a similar type of Corona virus).
-Which suggests that N95 or better is acceptable.
+The US Center for Disease Control (CDC) cites the N95 respirator standard as part of the advised protective equipment in their Covid-19 FAQ and their SARS guidance (SARS being a similar type of Corona virus).
+Which suggests that an N95 or better respirator is acceptable.

 N95 vs FFP3 & FFP2

 The most commonly discussed respirator type is N95.
 This is an American standard managed by NIOSH – part of the Center for Disease Control (CDC).

 Europe uses two different standards.
 The “filtering face piece” score (FFP) comes from EN standard 149:2001.
 Then EN 143 standard covers P1/P2/P3 ratings.
 Both standards are maintained by CEN (European Committee for Standardization).

 Let’s see how all the different standards compare: